mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Create a PayPal Order.

-This call addresses PayPal commercetools connector to request a PayPal order creation.

 Payment source is the only required parameter in the request.
 For each supported payment method the example call with a valid payment_source is provided.

 Additional fields might be relevant for certain payment methods (e.g. PayUponInvoice).

 If the request is correct - the PayPal endpoint [Create Order](https://developer.paypal.com/docs/api/orders/v2/#orders_create) will be called .

-#### Workflow
+#### Connector workflow

-1. commercetools endpoint "custom objects" is called with a request, that triggers create PayPal order call.
-The request includes:
+1. The connector receives a request that includes:
    - payment_source (mandatory) - the payment source object, it must contain the method name and the necessary data, that can't be retrieved from commercetools cart or payment.
    - clientMetadataId (ony for PayUponInvoice) - see details in the [PayPal documentation](https://developer.paypal.com/docs/checkout/apm/pay-upon-invoice/fraudnet/)
    - custom_invoice_id (optional) - will be passed to PayPal as purchase_units.invoice_id if sent
    - storeInVaultOnSuccess (optional) - will trigger the connector to store the payment source in the vault if the payment source is "paypal", "venmo" or "card"
    - any other data that match [PayPal Order body specification](https://developer.paypal.com/docs/api/orders/v2/#orders_create). **In this case no mapping from commercetools will be available.**
-2. the connector creates a request to PayPal orders api, in which includes all relevant fields from the previous step and provides the mapping for other fields, namely:
+2. The connector creates a request to PayPal orders api, in which includes all relevant fields from the previous step and provides the mapping for other fields, namely:
    - purchase_units: will be set based on commercetools cart and commercetools payment unless other value is sent in the request. **Note**: the whole purchase_units array will be overwritten in this case.
 The following parameters are mapped by default:
      - description - if possible will be retrieved from commercetools PayPal settings, if not based on cart
      - invoice_id - custom_invoice_id if sent in the request, otherwise commercetools payment id